ThetisXD/LockIn-Web-Extension/README.md

 <ul align="left">
   <li>LockIn web extension do not records user sensitive content, form data and browsing history</li>
   <li>The tab permission is strictly require for blacklist tabs to be operational</li>
-  <li>The storage permission is only used to stored system essential functions and blacklists array.</li>
+  <li>The storage permission is used to stored system essential functions and blacklists array.</li>
+  <li>The storage permission is used to continuously track the timer and tab blacklist monitor, allowing the user to close and reopen the side panel without resetting progress.</li>
 </ul>